Inselnova Wiki Play

 The Garrison

 Foot soldiers form the backbone of every army.
 The cheapest to train are Stone ThrowersStone Throwers, raw conscripts armed with little more than courage.
 With Spear research, SpearfightersSpearfighters become available, reliable defenders that anchor the garrison.
 Later, ArchersArchers bring ranged striking power, and SwordsmenSwordsmen, unlocked through Shield Level 3, are the finest defenders gold can buy.
-The Guard HoundGuard Hound, trained at the KennelsKennels, cannot board ships but is a fierce and cost-effective island defender.

 Stone ThrowerStone Thrower